Boomtown (festival): 2009-2016: Boomtown Begins

 In its second year, the festival moved to the Stowe Landscape Gardens in Buckingham, Buckinghamshire, before finally relocating in 2011 to the Matterley Estate in Winchester, where it has remained ever since.

 Between 2012 and 2014, the Arcadia Spider featured as a main dance stage, before being replaced by the custom Banghai Palace in 2015.
 In 2015, the Lion's Den stage was moved to a large natural amphitheatre bowl to accommodate the largest crowds of any stage at the festival.
 The 2016 fair saw further expansion with Sector 6 across from Lion's Den in Temple Valley, introduced to even the spread of bass-heavy music across the site.
+The same year, a discarded cigarette caused a fire in a car park field, destroying more than 80 cars.